-- (a) Do you agree that there are circumstances when interest revenue calculated on a net carrying amount (amortised cost) rather than on a gross carrying amount can provide more useful information?
-If not, why not, and what would you prefer? - (b) Do you agree with the proposal to change how interest revenue is calculated for assets that have objective evidence of impairment subsequent to initial recognition?
+Question 6 (a) Do you agree that there are circumstances when interest revenue calculated on a net carrying amount (amortised cost) rather than on a gross carrying amount can provide more useful information?
+If not, why not, and what would you prefer? (b) Do you agree with the proposal to change how interest revenue is calculated for assets that have objective evidence of impairment subsequent to initial recognition?
 Why or why not?
-If not, for what population of assets should the interest revenue calculation change? - (c) Do you agree with the proposal that the interest revenue approach shall be symmetrical (i.e. that the calculation can revert back to a calculation on the gross carrying amount)?
+If not, for what population of assets should the interest revenue calculation change? (c) Do you agree with the proposal that the interest revenue approach shall be symmetrical (i.e. that the calculation can revert back to a calculation on the gross carrying amount)?
 Why or why not?
-If not, what approach would you prefer? - 31.
-We agree with the IASB that where the credit quality of a financial asset has deteriorated significantly then presenting interest revenue on a gross carrying amount basis does not reflect the economic return.
+If not, what approach would you prefer?

-- 32. In this context, our concerns with the applicable interest rate become more important.
+- 28. We agree with the IASB that where the credit quality of a financial asset has deteriorated significantly then present interest revenue on a gross carrying amount basis does not reflect the economic return.
+This approach is consistent with the current requirements under IAS 39 and so should not lead to additional complexity for preparers. - 29.
+In this context, our concerns with the applicable interest rate become more important.
 If different interest rates are applied for credit loss and interest revenue calculation purposes then the switch from gross to net basis may include the impact of the change in interest rates as well as reflecting the change in the economic return expectations.
-We therefore recommend that both interest revenue and the credit losses should be calculated using the same interest rate.
-We believe that the effective interest rate (EIR) provides the best approximation for the internal rate of return on such assets. - 33.
+We therefore recommend that both interest revenue and the credit losses should be calculated using the same interest rate. - 30.
 We believe a symmetrical interest revenue approach would enhance comparability of accounting treatment of similar financial assets across entities.